 If aluminum valve stems are vulnerable, why do people use them?
 Similar to Drilled Rotors, I don’t really know.
 Because someone swore they are better?
 Scene points?
 I get that there may be some minor benefits, but in my opinion they don’t outweigh the risks.

-Yes, rubber does rot over time, but they can easily be swapped during our oh so common tire changes.
-Most track wheels service life are probably shorter than the reasonable life of a single rubber valve stem.
+Yes, rubber does rot over time, but they can easily be swapped during our very common tire changes.
+Most track wheel service life is probably shorter than the reasonable life of a single rubber valve stem.
 (Especially if you have 6UL’s)

 Rubber valve stems get pulled through the wheel and they snap in place.
 That’s it, no worries about proper torque or the retaining nuts coming loose (make SURE you Loctite metal ones).

 You can find rubber valve stems cheap almost anywhere, on a moment’s notice.
 If you have a very specific metal style that you like, you’re stuck until the delivery truck shows up.
 The metal ones aren’t much more money the rubber ones, but don’t forget: a few dollars here and a few dollars there quickly adds up.